redcelllxx/cross-domain-invoker/README.md

 # cross-domain-invoker
-I JQuery plugin for resolving cross-domain issues
+A JQuery plugin for resolving cross-domain issues